ashwanth1109/Mongoose/README.md

 );
 ```

-A schema is an object that defines the structure of any documents that will be stored in your MongoDB collection and it lets you define the data types and provides options for setting default values, validations etc.
+A schema is an object that defines the structure of any documents that will be stored in your MongoDB collection and it lets you define the data types and provides options for setting default values, validations etc. Nexdt we compile our schema into a model.

+A model is a class with which we construct our documents.
-We use models (basically another object) to access a named collection and query that collection.
+We use models to access a named collection and query that collection.
 A model is created by combining a Schema, a Connection and a collection name and can be exported as follows -

 ```javascript
 module.exports = mongoose.model("User", userSchema);